Sometimes I look at my life and think, “Wow, I really like this season that I’m in right now.”

 So you may be wondering, "Yeah, I get it.
 But realistically, when I'm praying, I'm not about to be thanking God for whatever unwelcomed circumstance I find myself in.
 Let's be real."

-But a year later, I thought of what the Lord said while taking care of my husband and I’s son (4 months old at the time).
-After feeling good that I had finally garnered somewhat of a schedule with him, there came a poop explosion, pee that somehow made it outside of his diaper, a perfectly made smoothie that somehow fell off the tv tray and splattered over our newly painted walls and shattered the new glass I just ordered from Walmart (yes, this happened), and a date night delayed because baby boy fell asleep and woke up right after I left the room.
+But a year later, I thought of what the Lord said while taking care of my son (4 months old at the time).
+After feeling good that I’d finally garnered somewhat of a schedule with him, there came a poop explosion, pee that somehow made it outside of his diaper, a perfectly made smoothie that somehow fell off the TV tray and splattered across our newly painted gray walls, a broken glass that shattered to pieces in the process, and a date night delayed (at a time when my husband and I really needed time to connect.)

 How did they all keep living day-to-day...when I complain about mopping the floors?